molchanka/secure-password-manager/README.md

 # secure-password-manager

-Secure password manager for personal use, written using C++ and secured using various practices learned thoughout the TalTech's Secure Programming course.
+Secure password manager for personal use, written using C++ and secured using various practices learned thoughout the Secure Programming course.

 ## Current features